polca/premise/docs/transform.rst

 * medium and heavy duty trucks
 * buses

-These inventories are available for teh vehicle construction year of 2000 to 2050, but *premise* only imports vehicles with a construction year inferior or equal to the scenario year.
+These inventories are available for the construction year of 2000 to 2050, by steps of 5 years, but *premise* only imports vehicles with a construction year inferior or equal to the scenario year (vehicle from 2050 will not be imported in a database for the scenario year of 2030).

 Trucks
 ++++++